groue/CombineExpectations/README.md

 :clock230: `recorder.next()` waits for the recorded publisher to emit one element, or to complete.

-:x: When waiting for this expectation, a `RecordingError` is thrown if the publisher does not publish one element after last waited expectation.
-The publisher error is thrown if the publisher fails before publishing one element.
+:x: When waiting for this expectation, a `RecordingError.notEnoughElements` is thrown if the publisher does not publish one element after last waited expectation.
+The publisher error is thrown if the publisher fails before publishing the next element.

 :white_check_mark: Otherwise, the next published element is returned.